What I do

 S*^t’s whack.

 I feel strongly about it!
-The numbers are constantly growing, but they don’t capture what’s really lost—the creativity that stays locked up, the power of wellbeing, the brilliant ideas that never get shared, the energy people save for after 5pm because work doesn’t feel safe enough to bring their whole selves.
+The numbers are constantly growing, but they don’t capture what’s really lost: the creativity that stays out of reach, the energy of purpose, the brilliant ideas that never get shared, all because folks don’t feel safe enough to bring their whole selves to work.

 Your people want to show up fully.
 They just need the right conditions.